ZhuDiA/cars/README.md

 Example SH Code:

-Create a R script called test.R
+Create a R script called testFile.R
 Submit that script as a job by running test.sh with `sbatch test.sh`